Fast Facts

 • Adoption and foster care services for children and youths waiting for permanent family resources

-• At-risk youth services, including weekday community-based accountability services and day treatment, intensive weekend program, and Flight mentoring program for those who have aged out of traditional youth services
+• At-risk youth services, including weekday community-based accountability services and day treatment, intensive weekend program, and evening reporting programs

 • Diakon Family Life Services behavioral health care, including individual, marriage, and family counseling; certified addictions counseling; and specialized children’s services